DJakosa/plank-themes/readme.md

-# elementary OS plank light themes
+# elementary OS plank themes

 Flat plank themes for elementary OS freya.
 As they're derived from default theme they're the perfect replacement for stock theme.